- As low as $136/Night

 Oceanfront 11th-Floor Studio | Breathtaking Vistas & Resort Perks

 Sip your morning coffee—or mimosas, no judgment here—while watching the sunrise from your private oceanfront balcony.
-This gorgeously decorated 11th-floor studio features two comfortable queen beds, an efficiency kitchen, and a bespoke-tiled shower.
-Savor full access to resort pools, hot tubs, beach access, and on-site dining, plus nightly live music at the famed Ocean Annie’s below!
+This delightfully decorated 11th-floor studio features two comfortable queen beds, an efficiency kitchen, and a bespoke-tiled shower.
+Appreciate full access to resort pools, hot tubs, beach access, and on-site dining, plus nightly live music at the famed Ocean Annie’s below!

-✔ Private studio with oceanfront balcony & gorgeous, unobstructed vistas
+✔ Private studio with oceanfront balcony & impressive, unobstructed vistas

 ✔ Efficiency kitchen, full bathroom with bespoke-tiled shower, & two queen beds